Rotating black holes experience dynamical tides

+We find the {\em dynamical} tidal response of a Kerr black hole (BH) and demonstrate its tidal Love numbers to be non-vanishing when present in a non-axisymmetric external tidal field.
+To leading order, they depend quadratically on the black hole spin and linearly on the mode frequency.
+This implies that Kerr BHs are deformable under certain external, time-dependent perturbations.
+Since non-vanishing tidal Love numbers have been used in compact binary coalescences observed by the LIGO-Virgo-KAGRA (LVK) Collaboration to infer their non-BH nature, our findings have important implications on such inferences from future gravitational wave observations.

-Recent observations of gravitational waves from the coalescence of inspiralling binary black holes (BHs)~\cite{LIGOScientific:2016aoc, KAGRA:2021vkt} and images of shadows cast by supermassive BHs at the centers of M87 and our own galaxy~\cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp} have provided a magnifying glass to probe the nature of strong gravity in an unprecedented manner \cite{Will:2014kxa, Berti:2015itd}.
-They have also given a significant boost to the theoretical study of compact objects, which could as well be BHs, in ways in which their properties can be probed with increasing precision with current and future observations \cite{Macedo:2013jja, Cardoso:2019rvt, Maggio:2021ans, LIGOScientific:2021sio, LISA:2022kgy, Gupta:2024gun}.
-The response of a compact object to an external (tidal) field is one such property \cite{Hinderer:2007mb, Flanagan:2007ix, Damour:2009vw, Binnington:2009bb, Cardoso:2017cfl}.
-In this work, we focus our attention on an arbitrarily rotating BH.
-This work is an extension of our previous work~\cite{Bhatt:2023zsy}, where we studied the tidal response of both a non-rotating and a slowly rotating BH.
+{\bf Introduction.---}~Recent observations of gravitational waves (GWs) from binary black hole mergers~\cite{LIGOScientific:2016aoc, KAGRA:2021vkt} and images of shadows cast by supermassive black holes (BHs)~\cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp} have provided interesting tests of the strong gravity regime in an unprecedented manner.
+They have also given a significant boost to the theoretical study of compact objects by ushering in new ways of probing their properties with increasing precision.
+The response of a compact object to an external (tidal) field is one such property.
+Here, we focus our attention on rotating BHs in general relativity, i.e., Kerr BHs.
+This Letter is an extension of our previous work~\cite{Bhatt:2023zsy}, where we studied the tidal response of Schwarzschild as well as slowly rotating Kerr BHs.